Copycat military websites caught selling users' personal information

-The Federal Trade Commission said Thursday it had seized nine copycat websites created to resemble US military recruitment sites that harvested and sold users' personal information.
+The Federal Trade Commission said Thursday that it had seized nine copycat websites that harvested and sold users' personal information by posing as US military recruitment sites.

 The operators of websites such as Army.com and NavyEnlist.com tricked people interested in joining the military out of their personal information by falsely claiming to be affiliated with specific branches of the military, the FTC said in a complaint filed in an Alabama federal court.

-The crackdown is part of an FTC effort to combat government imposter schemes, a frequent fraud complaint the FTC receives from military consumers.
+The crackdown is part of an FTC effort to combat government imposter schemes, a frequent fraud complaint the commission receives from military consumers.

 "Those who are considering a military career deserve to have confidence that the recruitment site is legitimate and their personal information will not be misused," FTC Chairman Joe Simons said in a statement.
 "The FTC will take action against any party in the lead generation ecosystem -- from sellers to purchasers -- that fails to comply with the law."